Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 The Molecule 2 is equipped with specific components to sleep much cooler than most of its all-foam mattress competitors.
 Its AirTEC technology further contributes to temperature regulation.
 The AirTEC layer comprises open cell memory foam that promotes airflow even when compressed.
 And both the firm support core and the cover are constructed to increase airflow and offer a cool sleep.

-Heat retention is a common problem for all-foam mattresses.
+Heat retention is a common problem for all-foam mattresses I've slept on before.
 Polyfoam and memory foam absorb and trap body heat more than latex and other materials, making sleepers feel excessively hot.
-The Molecule 2 is an exception to this rule and a perfect option if you've been having bad luck with other memory foam beds.
+I personally tested the Molecule 2 for weeks and I can confidently say that it's an exception to this rule and a perfect option if you've been having bad luck with other memory foam beds.

 Edge Support